fleschutz/PowerShell/Docs/cd-up.md

 ## cd-up.ps1 - Sets the working directory to one level up

-This script changes the working directory to one directory level up.
+This PowerShell script changes the working directory to one directory level up.

 ## Parameters
 ```powershell